Marceillo/my-list/README.md

 - The site has a basic HTML structure  with a heading.
 - Below the heading is an input section and a button to add text.
-- Once the text is added, the user has some functional control to check and delete the task.
+- Once the text is added, the user can check and delete the task.
 - The focus was on the JavaScript code to create functionality for the site.

 ## Design Choices